Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Note: You likely can upgrade the UMD Pro Max to the UDM Beast by moving your drives and data, including Protect’s recordings, over while keeping everything intact.
 I plan to confirm this when I have my hands on the Beast.

-The table below compares the raw hardware specifications of the two UniFi Cloud Gateways.
+And that description is not an exaggeration.
+The table below compares the raw hardware specifications of the two closely related UniFi Cloud Gateways.

 Ubiquiti UDM Beast vs. UDM Pro Max: Hardware specifications